SidetrekAI/sidetrek/README.md

 It's not only hard to keep up with the latest tools and best practices, but connecting these tools can be tricky.
 As a data engineer, you have so many responsibilities already.
 You shouldn't have to spend time figuring out how to set up and connect these tools together.

-Sidetrek simplifies the process of creating a data project by providing a curated list of tools that work well together.
+Sidetrek simplifies the process of creating a data project by providing a curated list of tools that work well together, as well as providing an awesome local development environment for fast iteration.

 ### Prerequisites